Koolijab/TouchscreenPenControl/README.md

 # TouchscreenPenControl
-Turn on or off your touchscreen with the upper pen button (works only on digitizers)
+Turn on or off your touchscreen with the upper pen button while hovering (works only on digitizers)

-A way to deal with bad palmrejection.
+A way to deal with bad palm rejection.

 # Install
 1. Install Autohotkey